naveenkumar12624/TimeSeries_Forecasting_of_Stock-Price_data_of_NVIDIA/README.md

 ### Name : Naveen Kumar S
 ### Reg.No : 212221240033
-### Date : 23/08/2024
+### Date :

 # Ex.No: 01A PLOT A TIME SERIES DATA

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data of NVIDIA's Stock Price.
+/temperature.
 # ALGORITHM:
 1. Import the required packages like pandas and matplot